 Bandhu has also extended its network to regional and international arena and is now considered as one of the largest programs in regional and international showground in terms of addressing broad range of sexual minority population.
 These networking with different forums and platforms and its active involvement in the activities and initiatives have collectively contributed to make the organization more visible in the areas it works.

-Bandhu is now the secretariat of South Asia LGBT Network and is also an integral part of number of regional and International initiatives such as AIDS Society of Asia and the Pacific (ASAP), International AIDS Society, South Asia MSM and AIDS Network (SAMAN), MSM Global Forum (MSMGF), Asia Pacific Coalition on Male Sexual Health (APCOM), Asia Pacific Network of Sex Workers (APNSW), South Asia Human Rights Commission of Marginalized Sexualities and Genders (SAHRA) etc.
+Bandhu is now the secretariat of South Asia community Network and is also an integral part of number of regional and International initiatives such as AIDS Society of Asia and the Pacific (ASAP), International AIDS Society and AIDS Network (SAMAN), Global Forum, APCOM, Asia Pacific Network of Sex Workers (APNSW), South Asia Human Rights Commission of Marginalized Sexualities and Genders (SAHRA) etc.

-Apart from this, BSWS is an active member of STI/AIDS network of Bangladesh, Bangladesh human rights forum, SRHR and Advocacy Forum.
+Apart from this, Bandhu is an active member of STI/AIDS network of Bangladesh, Bangladesh human rights forum, SRHR and Advocacy Forum.